 Environmental approvals for a project could cause delays of between 12-14 months, increasing the input and other costs by as much as 10-12% for the developer.
 Obviously, these added costs are ultimately passed on to property buyers.
 It can therefore be argued that making the approval process less time-consuming will reduce overall construction costs and benefit not only consumers but also the entire housing sector, as projects get completed faster.

 The Cons – Even if we disregard the environmental impact of such development, there is the question of safety.
 Considering the foundation of these fragile areas, developers will have to take extreme consolidatory measures and use highly sophisticated construction techniques to ensure that the buildings they erect are strong and safe for their residents.
 (We saw such measures being taken in Singapore, where the Changi Airport in Singapore was built on salt pan lands only after the buildings were given sufficient time to stabilize.)

-Another critical aspect which involves both safety and environmental concerns is that Mumbai’s salt pan areas are shallow depressed regions that retain sea water.
+Another critical aspect that involves both safety and environmental concerns is that Mumbai’s salt pan areas are shallow depressed regions that retain seawater.
 These areas are critically important for the city as they safeguard it from floods and one hopes fervently that the Maharashtra Government will take appropriate measures to protect the city and its people.

 The city’s notorious land mafia is already eyeing these de-regulated areas with a view to exploiting them with its trademark disregard for environmental and security concerns.

 However, the most pressing concern for a city that has been walking a precarious tightrope for several decades is the environmental impact of developing such critical and fragile areas.